Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Introduction-to-Simulation/section_introduction.md

 Complex systems, but also not-so-complex systems, often include stochastic elements.
 An example could be arrival times of customers to a service (e.g., a post office).
-It is clear that such a model must adequately represent such effects.
-In many cases, one may have a sample containing observations of such stochastic elements.
-The process of mapping such observations into random variables is called distribution modeling, and is the topic of {ref}`sec:distribution_modeling`.
-Another common phrase for this process is __input analysis__.
+It is clear that such a model must adequately represent such effects by including for appropriate random variables.

+In many cases, one may have a sample containing measurements or observations system components reflecting such stochastic elements.
+The process of mapping such observations into appropriate random variables is called _distribution modeling_ and is the topic of {ref}`sec:distribution_modeling`.
+Another common phrase for this process is _input analysis_, but we reserve that broader term to mean more.

 (sec:intro_validation)=
 ## Validation and verification ##

-How can we trust simulation output data?
-This brings us to the core of the simulation approach, namely that:
+How can we trust data generated by simulations?
+How do we know we can trust it?
+This brings us to the core of the simulation-based system analysis, namely:

-- The model $M$ captures the system $S$ sufficiently well.
+- The model $M$ must capture the system $S$ sufficiently well.

-- The mathematical model $M$ is implemented correctly as a simulation model.
+- The mathematical model $M$ must be implemented correctly as a simulation model.

 What is sufficiently well?
-It is important to realize that the precursor to any modeling and simulation is typically a set of questions about $S$.
+It is important to keep in mind that the precursor to any modeling and simulation is generally a set of questions about $S$.
 The goal of simulation-based analysis is to provide meaningful answers to those questions.
-Ensuring this fundamentally involves two steps.
+Ensuring "sufficiently well" entails aspects such as having the model include the required features to answer the questions (_fidelity_), and the features need to have adequate _resolution_.
+The model must also be able to assert meaningful bounds on the estimates it can generate which ties into the area of uncertainty quantification and sensitivity analysis (UQ and SA).
+In practice, this is often a challenging task, but fundamentally it involves two steps.

 ::::{prf:definition} Validation and verification

-The process of ensuring that $M$ represent $S$ in a sufficiently accurate way is referred to as __validation__.
-Similarly, the process of ensuring that the model $M$ is correctly mapped to a simulation model (i.e., an implementation), is called __verification__.
+The process of ensuring that $M$ represent $S$ in a sufficiently accurate way is called _validation_.
+Similarly, the process of ensuring that the model $M$ is correctly mapped to a simulation model (i.e., an implementation), is called _verification_.

 ::::

-Both validation and verification can be highly nontrivial processes, and we will have more to say about that in {ref}`sec:validation`.
-We also note that validation without a baseline (a set of questions and requirements) is not very meaningful.
+Both validation and verification can be quite complex, and we will have more to say about that in {ref}`sec:validation`.
+We also note that validation without a baseline (e.g., a set of questions and requirements) is not very meaningful.

 ::::{prf:remark} "Have you validated your model?"
 :class:dropdown

-If you present work that involve modeling, you will likely be confronted with the following question: "Have you validated your model?"
-And if you say "yes", then "how did you validate your model?"
+If you present work that involve modeling and simulation, you will likely be confronted with the following question: "Have you validated your model?"
+And if you say "yes", then the follow-up question "How did you validate your model?"

 If you do not have a baseline or reference frame, your model can always be criticized for missing something: it is highly unlikely that you specified your model down to the smallest atom or electron.
-And if you did, someone will likely bring up quarks.
+And if you did, there is always someone in the crowd that has heard about quarks.
 ::::

-Once we have validated our model and verified the implementation, we would like to assert that the data generated by the simulation model can be used to reason about the system $S$ and answer the questions we originally set out to address.
-However, for this we also need:
+Of course, the overall goal of V&V is the two-step argument that when the mathematical model and its implementation are both good, then the data generated by the similation tool can be used to reason about the system $S$ and the questions we originally set out to address.
+This brings us to the topic of _output analysis_.

 ## Output analysis ##

-Once we have completed all the steps above we can use the simulation model to generate output data.
-However, since the model will generally involve random variables (see {ref}`sec:prob_random_variables`) one will need to generate multiple measurements, which often requires running a series of simulations.
-Later in this book, we will go through a range of techniques for such analysis, including their underlying theory.
+Once we have checked the box regarding V&V, we can generate output data.
+However, since the models will generally involve random variables (see {ref}`sec:prob_random_variables`) one will generally have to generate a series of measurements and carry out appropriate statistical analysis.
+In this book we will describe the basic techniques for estimating system measures and their uncertainties while accounting for aspects such as (i) limited sample size, (ii) skewness, and (iii) lack of independence and correlation.

 ## Summary ##

 The process of modeling, construction of simulation models, running simulations, and processing data is typically an iterative process.
-It requires a broad range of skills and expertise such as:
+It requires a broad range of skills and expertise, including:

 - Mathematics, probability and statistics